mauriciofsnts/hermes/README.md

   password: string
 ```

-#### Memcached
+#### Memory cache

-If you prefer not to utilize Redis or Kafka, Memcached is an alternative option.
-To enable Memcached, simply set the "enabled" environment variables for both Redis and Kafka to false.
+If you prefer not to utilize Redis or Kafka, Memory cache is an alternative option.
+To enable Memory cache, simply set the "enabled" environment variables for both Redis and Kafka to false.

 ---